State Machines

 Introduction

-A State Machine (SM) is a representation of an event-driven system that transitions from one mode of operation to another when the condition that determines the change is true.
-MS can be used to design and develop supervisory control, task scheduling, fault management, communication protocols, user interfaces, and hybrid systems.
+A State machine (MS) is a representation of an event—driven system that switches from one mode of operation to another when the condition determining the change is true.
+MS can be used to design and develop dispatch control systems, task planning, fault management, communication protocols, user interfaces, and hybrid systems.

-The MS Engee is implemented graphically inside the block Chart.
-To get started, place the Chart block on the Engee workspace and access it by double-clicking the mouse.
+MS Engee is implemented graphically inside the block Chart.
+To get started, place the Chart block on the Engee workspace and double-click into it.

-Inside Chart the Engee block library consists of four elements:
+Inside the Chart block library Engee It consists of four elements:

-These elements form the basis of MS, but additional elements are used to realise the models more fully, e.g.:
+These elements form the basis of the MS, but additional elements are used for a more complete implementation of the models, for example:

-For better understanding of MS operation it is recommended to switch on animation of transitions in settings window :
+For a better understanding of the MS operation, it is recommended to include animation of transitions in settings window :

-The animation is realised by highlighting the transitions.
-The transitions will be highlighted according to the order of execution:
+Animation is implemented by highlighting transitions.
+Transitions will be highlighted according to the order of execution.:

-The MS visualisation process has no major differences from the visualisation of classical Engee models:
+The MS visualization process has no major differences from the visualization of classical Engee models*:

 -

-, with record signals enabled, select the output signal (in our case Chart.a - output variable
+, when enabled recording signals select the output signal (in our case Chart.a is the output variable

 a